-- Pupils will be listened to and taken seriously. - Action will be taken to help a pupil stop the bullying. - Pupils will be given the opportunity to talk about the way that the bullying has made them feel and to use strategies to deal with these feelings and to understand and cope with bullying behaviour.
-This means: - The mentor/Year Lead/SENCO will be told about the situation so that they can help to support the pupil.
-COVID adjustment: Form tutor - Pupils will be given the chance to work with them to find strategies to deal with bullying and to talk about any feelings and worries that they may have. - Pupils will be offered the chance to talk with staff from other agencies as well, if appropriate. - The mentor/ Year Lead will let parent(s)/carer(s) know what is happening and what actions have been taken, in addition they will offer parent(s)/carer(s) strategies to help support their son/daughter. - Pupils will have regular meetings with staff to make sure that the action taken to stop the bullying is really working. - If pupils are ever in fear of their physical safety, staff will help and take action.
+- pupils will be listened to and taken seriously; - action will be taken to help a pupil stop the bullying; - pupils will be given the opportunity to talk about the way that the bullying has made them feel and to use strategies to deal with these feelings and to understand and cope with bullying behaviour.
+This means: - the mentor/Year Lead/SENCO will be told about the situation so that they can help to support the pupil; - pupils will be given the chance to work with them to find strategies to deal with bullying and to talk about any feelings and worries that they may have; - pupils will be offered the chance to talk with staff from other agencies as well, if appropriate; - the mentor/ Year Lead will let parent(s)/carer(s) know what is happening and what actions have been taken, in addition they will offer parent(s)/carer(s) strategies to help support their son/daughter;

-5.3.
+- pupils will have regular meetings with staff to make sure that the action taken to stop the bullying is really working; - if pupils are ever in fear of their physical safety, staff will help and take action.

+6.3.
 Pupils who are bullying